Frank J. Hogan: 1938 radio address

 On December 11, 1938, under the auspices of the General Jewish Council, Hogan denounced racial and religious intolerance in a half-hour speech aimed at fellow Catholics.
 Titled "An American Catholic Speaks on Intolerance", Hogan's speech was interpreted as a rebuke of Charles Coughlin, an antisemitic priest whose weekly radio broadcasts were attracting millions of listeners across the country.
 Although Hogan did not mention Coughlin by name, the implication was clear since his speech was aired on the same 34 radio stations used by Coughlin immediately following Coughlin's regular broadcast.

-Upon the unquestionable authority of Pius the Eleventh as given to the world in his public utterances, I speak today to refute any idea that any one who preaches racial or religious intolerance speaks for the Catholic laymen or the Catholic priesthood. ...
+Upon the unquestionable authority of Pius the Eleventh, as given to the world in his public utterances, I speak today to refute any idea that anyone who preaches racial or religious intolerance speaks for the Catholic laymen or the Catholic priesthood. ...

 [O]ne hate breeds another.
 Wherever Jews are persecuted, there too other creeds and races will sooner or later be persecuted.
 This was true of the Ku Klux Klan in our own country, the Klan whose hatred was not limited to Catholics, but included Jews and Negroes as well.

 One thing is becoming ever more clear to serious students of history.
 That the Jews have become the barometer of democracy throughout the world.
 Where they are oppressed, as in Germany, democracy and freedom have been utterly destroyed, and Christians have also suffered.
 Where they are the equals of all other citizens, as in America, democracy lives and flourishes, and all men are free whatever their faith.

 The speech was widely quoted in newspapers the next day.
 The full text was reprinted in the Pittsburgh Press.

 Personal life

 Hogan married Mary Cecile Adair of Savannah, Georgia, in 1899; they had a daughter, Dorothy.
 In addition to his professional work, Hogan served for a time as vice president of the Shakespeare Association of America.
 He also collected rare books and manuscripts, which he kept in a library on the top floor of his home.
 By the time of his death, the Frank J. Hogan Library was one of the world's most valuable private collections.
 The books were sold at auction in New York in 1945 and 1946.

 After completing his term as president of the ABA, he was forced to retire because of poor health.
 He was diagnosed with the early stages of Parkinson's disease in 1938, and his health steadily declined after that.
-Hogan died at his home in Washington, DC, on May 15, 1944, after a long illness.
+Hogan died at his home in Washington, D.C., on May 15, 1944, after a long illness.

 Awards

-Hogan received a commendation from the Secretary of War, Newton D. Baker, for his pro-bono services to veterans of World War I. His honorary degrees included an LL.D. from Georgetown University (1925), LL.D. from Laval University (1929), D.C.L. from the University of Southern California (1939), and LL.D. from Manhattan College (1939).
+Hogan received a commendation from the Secretary of War, Newton D. Baker, for his pro-bono services to veterans of World War I. His honorary degrees included an LL.D. from Georgetown University (1925), an LL.D. from Laval University (1929), a D.C.L. from the University of Southern California (1939), and an LL.D. from Manhattan College (1939).
 At a special service in Jerusalem in 1931, he received an award of the Equestrian Order of the Holy Sepulchre.